 During my time in Hines' Marketing and Communications (MARCOMM) team, I have had the honor of working on a variety of different video projects.
 These projects range from energetic advertisements to narratively-driven documentary style videos.
-My responsibilities during these projects include storyboarding, directing, filming, editing, and animating.
+My responsibilities during these projects involve all phases of production.

 "The SQ" is Hines' flexible co-working space.
 Featuring multiple spaces in various cities, The SQ empowers colleagues and partners to connect in a professional setting around the world.
 This video was produced as an advertisement for The SQ, at 75 Varick in New York City.
 The video features drone footage and b-roll captured during a rooftop party at 75 Varick.
 The video was edited using Adobe Premiere Pro and After Effects.
 The final video has been showcased on Hines' social media channels such as Youtube, LinkedIn, and Instagram.